Looking for ideas to help your small business and community thrive this Small Business Saturday, November 28?

 While there are additional posts, like this one about marketing on a shoestring budget, here are some of the best ideas I’ve seen.

 14 Small Business Saturday Marketing Ideas For Retailers

 2. Buy from other small businesses.
-It’s fine to ask for donations but why not patronize your other small businesses?
-Halley Jones at The Purple Goose in Verona, Wisconsin, went around town and purchased $10 gift cards to other local businesses and put them on her prize wheel for Small Business Saturday (SBS).
+It’s fine to ask for donations but why not patronize other small businesses?
+Halley Jones at The Purple Goose in Verona, WI, went around town and purchased $10 gift cards to other local businesses and put them on her prize wheel for SBS.
 She spent about $300.
 When the businesses heard about it, they were pleased as well.

 3. Give back to a local non-religious charity.
 Collect donations.
 Have your Main Street fund new uniforms for the high school choir, plant a park, trim the trees - you name it.
 Customers feel good when they see businesses making their local world a better place.

 4. Band together with other small businesses.
 Hold a meeting with your other local businesses to create a fun marketing strategy.
 You can see how Canyon Main Street in Texas held a scavenger hunt.
-You can create a Small Business Passport like they did in Detroit or discover more ideas here.
+You can create a passport like they did one year in Detroit or discover more retail marketing ideas here.

 5. Get shoppers’ names.
 Use this opportunity to get those who visit you to join your Facebook page.
 Have them sign up for your newsletter on a dedicated iPad by the register.
 Getting their names and social follows is critical as you need to stay in contact with these shoppers long after the Thanksgiving leftovers have all been eaten.

 6. Lose your cynicism.
 Let me be frank here, small retail business owners; it doesn't help the shopping experience or your local businesses when you bemoan the weather, the foot traffic, or politics - especially within earshot of consumers.
 It's called the holiday season, not the headache season.